 9.1.
-Properties of the good region To prove the properties, the strategy is to first estimate the distance from the local stable manifolds to the tip $\tau_n$ .
-Since the rescaling level $C_n(j)$ is the union of two components bounded between the local stable manifolds $W_n^t(j-1)$ and $W_n^t(j)$ , the location of a point in the level can be estimated by using the local stable manifolds.
-After proving the properties of the levels in C, the properties of the levels in B holds because the Hénon-like map behaves like a quadratic map near the center of the domain (Lemma 6.21 and Proposition 6.27).
-First, we estimate the x-coordinate of the points on $W_n^t(j)$ .
+Properties of the good region

+To prove the properties, the strategy is to first estimate the distance from the tip τ_n to the local stable manifolds.
+Since the rescaling level $C_n(j)$ is bounded by the local stable manifolds $W_n^t(j-1)$ and $W_n^t(j)$, the locations of the points in the level can be estimated by using the local stable manifolds.
+After proving the properties of the levels in C, the properties of the levels in C holds because the Hénon-like map behaves like a quadratic map near the center of the domain (Lemma 6.21 and Proposition 6.27).

+First, we estimate the x-coordinate of the points on $W_n^t(j)$.